aris-konstantinidis/protocol-comp/protocol-comp/README.md

 - `validate, auto-suggest and lint` user-changed payload objects against given schemas (**request for payload-schema instead of variable schemas**)
 - `validation` of subjects.json against its schema.
 - `blocking` is set to `true` for each block's last trial on export

-## Under Construction
-- the mutation of a definition does not yet prompt the user to `choose` between changing the definition and all its instances or creating a new definition with these mutations
-  - for now, the user is notified that the mutation has affected all instances